 The orange tabby is not a breed in itself.
 Many breeds can have the orange tabby look, so the color isn’t dependent on a specific type of cat.
 The most common breeds that can have this pattern and color variation are Persians, American Bobtails, British Shorthairs, Maine Coons, Abyssinians, and Egyptian Mau cats.

 11. All Tabbies have a Distinct Forehead Marking

-Many legends come from the infamous “M” shape on top of the orange tabby’s head.
-Some say that mother Mary kissed the cat to bless them for rocking baby Jesus to sleep.
-Another legend says that an orange tabby once killed a snake for Muhammad, who then put his marking onto the cat.
+Many legends come from the infamous “M” shape on the orange tabby’s head.
+Some say that Mother Mary kissed the cat to bless them for rocking baby Jesus to sleep.
+Another legend says that an orange tabby killed a snake for Muhammad, who then put his mark on the cat.

 12. Tabby Patterns Serve as Camouflage

 Much like tigers and other majestic large cats, their orange hues and patterns serve as camouflage to help them blend in while they’re hunting.
-If you think about how a Bengal tiger blends in with tall grass, this concept is the same for our domesticated friends.
+This concept is the same for our domesticated friends if you think about how a Bengal tiger blends in with tall grass.

 13. Orange Tabbies Can Develop Black Freckles